snkashis/android-docs/README.md

 # Mapbox Android documentation
-Inside this repo, you'll find Android documentation for both the Maps SDK and Mapbox Java SDK.
+Inside this repo, you'll find Android documentation for both the Maps SDK and Mapbox Services SDK.

 To view the documentation, head over to [the website]().